-IFE IFEIFE: interference power at the front-end of the DTT receiver;
+IFE IFE: interference power at the front-end of the DTT receiver;

-Oth OthOth: overloading threshold;
+Oth Oth: overloading threshold;

-µx%×σi μX%σiμX%σi: location correction factor for X% of locations within the small covered area (pixel).
+µx%×σi μX%σi: location correction factor for X% of locations within the small covered area (pixel).

 Location correction factor in this case takes into account the statistical location variations of the interfering signal only, since DTT receiver overload does not depend on the wanted DTT signal power.
 The interference power at the front-end of the DTT receiver relates to the interference power at the DTT receiver input I as follows: